giangnguyen2412/advanced-XAI-for-DeepLearning/chu_paper.md

 Participants shown a strong explanation rated the explanations 5.37 / 7, versus 5.05 and 4.71 for the spurious and random explanations.

+### How did humans incorporate model predictions and explanations into their decision making process?

+Responses to the post-survey question “How did you use the model’s prediction in your decision-making process?” provide some clues to the workings of our human-AI system.
+Participants in the Explain-random treatment did highlight the randomness of the saliency maps, with one saying “I took it slightly into consideration but didn’t weight it heavily because it looked like the model was picking inaccurate locations...”.
+However, many others focused simply on the accuracy of the prediction, with one stating “Well it did a poor job recognizing face or features but the ages sound mostly correct so i sort of went with it”.
+We again note, however, that faulty explanations did not significantly decrease trust even in the presence of inaccurate model predictions

+We also examined responses for the top 75 guessers in terms of mean error, (collective MAE of 5.19).
+Answers to how the model prediction was used were bucketed into 6 categories: (1) 10.3% ignored it, (2) 17.9% considered it, (3) 5.1% used it if they were unsure, (4) 28.2% used the model prediction as a starting point, (5) 21.8% had their own initial guess and adjusted based on the model prediction, (6) 9.0% used the model prediction if it seemed reasonable; otherwise gave their own guess.